-A password-protected SED device protects the data stored on the device when the device is physically removed from the TrueNAS® system.
-This allows secure disposal of the device without having to first wipe its contents.
-If the device is instead removed to be repurposed on another system, it can only be unlocked if the password is known.
+A password-protected SED protects the data stored on the device when the device is physically removed from the TrueNAS® system.
+This allows secure disposal of the device without having to first wipe the contents.
+Repurposing a SED on another system requires the SED password.